oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

    ![Image alt text](images/mp-02.png "Image title")

-4. Select the compartment for the installation, accept the terms and conditions, and click **Launch Stack**
+4. If you have an existing preferred compartment then select it, otherwise leave the default (root).
+Accept the terms and conditions, and click **Launch Stack**

    ![Image alt text](images/mp-04.png "Image title")